 Performance outcomes Acceptable outcomes Compliance term accommodation is located above street level of the active frontage, but not on or up to the street frontage in any development, including mixed use development.
-Centre sub-precinct.
+The application is for Reconfiguring a Lot only.
 PO16 AO16 Not applicable Detailed building design: No acceptable outcomes are prescribed.
-The site is not located in Sub-precinct 1a - Town (a) enhances the visual amenity of the streetscape; Centre sub-precinct. (b) has a legible and attractive built form that is visually enhanced by architectural elements; (c) contributes to a distinctive tropical north Queensland, seaside tourist town character; (d) integrates major landscaping elements to maximise their aesthetic value to ensure that the lush, vegetated character of the Town Centre sub-precinct is maintained.
+The application is for Reconfiguring a Lot only. (a) enhances the visual amenity of the streetscape; (b) has a legible and attractive built form that is visually enhanced by architectural elements; (c) contributes to a distinctive tropical north Queensland, seaside tourist town character; (d) integrates major landscaping elements to maximise their aesthetic value to ensure that the lush, vegetated character of the Town Centre sub-precinct is maintained.
 PO17 AO17 Not applicable Buildings exhibit variations to their external appearance and the shape of the built form to provide visual interest through: No acceptable outcomes are prescribed.
-The site is not located in Sub-precinct 1a - Town Centre sub-precinct. (a) surface decoration; (b) wall recesses and projections; (c) a variation in wall finishes; windows, balconies, awnings and other visible structural elements. (d) differentiating between the lower, middle and upper parts of the building by varying the
+The application is for Reconfiguring a Lot only. (a) surface decoration; (b) wall recesses and projections; (c) a variation in wall finishes; windows, balconies, awnings and other visible structural elements. (d) differentiating between the lower, middle and upper parts of the building by varying the

 Performance outcomes Acceptable outcomes Compliance façade and/or the shape of the built form, where comprised of more than two storeys.
 PO18 AO18 Not applicable Roofs are not characterised by a cluttered display of plant and equipment, in particular: No acceptable outcomes are prescribed.
-The site is not located in Sub-precinct 1a - Town Centre sub-precinct. (a) building caps and rooftops contribute to the architectural distinction of the building and create a coherent roofscape for the Town Centre sub-precinct; (b) service structures, lift motor rooms and mechanical plant and equipment are designed as an architectural feature of the building or are screened from public view; (c) rooftops are not used for advertising.
+The application is for Reconfiguring a Lot only. (a) building caps and rooftops contribute to the architectural distinction of the building and create a coherent roofscape for the Town Centre sub-precinct; (b) service structures, lift motor rooms and mechanical plant and equipment are designed as an architectural feature of the building or are screened from public view; (c) rooftops are not used for advertising.
 P019 AO19 Not applicable Windows and sun/rain control devices are used in the building form, in particular, sun shading devices are provided to: No acceptable outcomes are prescribed.
-The site is not located in Sub-precinct 1a - Town Centre sub-precinct. (a) shade windows; (b) reduce glare; (c) assist in maintaining comfortable indoor temperatures; (d) minimising heat loads; (e) enrich the North Queensland tropical character of the Town Centre sub-precinct; (f) provide architectural interest to building
+The application is for Reconfiguring a Lot only. (a) shade windows; (b) reduce glare; (c) assist in maintaining comfortable indoor temperatures; (d) minimising heat loads; (e) enrich the North Queensland tropical character of the Town Centre sub-precinct; (f) provide architectural interest to building

 Performance outcomes Acceptable outcomes Compliance façades.
 PO20 AO20 Not applicable Buildings are finished with high quality materials, selected for: No acceptable outcomes are prescribed.
-The site is not located in Sub-precinct 1a - Town Centre sub-precinct. (a) their ability to contribute the character of Town Centre sub-precinct; (b) easy maintenance, durability and an ability not to readily stain, discolour or deteriorate.
+The application is for Reconfiguring a Lot only. (a) their ability to contribute the character of Town Centre sub-precinct; (b) easy maintenance, durability and an ability not to readily stain, discolour or deteriorate.
 PO21 AO21 Not applicable Buildings do not incorporate any type of glass or other materials that are likely to reflect the sun's rays in a manner that may create a nuisance, discomfort or a hazard.
 No acceptable outcomes are prescribed.
-The site is not located in Sub-precinct 1a - Town Centre sub-precinct.
+The application is for Reconfiguring a Lot only.
 PO22 AO22.1 Not applicable Façades and elevations do not include large blank walls.
 Openings and setbacks are used to articulate vertical building surfaces.
 Development has a maximum length of unbroken building facade of 20 metres and a maximum extent of overall development in the same style/design along the street frontage/s of 40 metres.
-The site is not located in Sub-precinct 1a - Town Centre sub-precinct.
+The application is for Reconfiguring a Lot only.
 AO22.2 Not applicable Any break in the building façade varies the alignment by a 1 metre minimum deviation.
-The site is not located in Sub-precinct 1a - Town Centre sub-precinct.
-AO22.3 Not applicable A minimum of three of the following building The site is not located in Sub-precinct 1a - Town
+The application is for Reconfiguring a Lot only.
+AO22.3 Not applicable A minimum of three of the following building